krazy527/daily-learning-log/README.md

-# AWS
+# Linux Commands

-This is an experimental project on AWS.
+This is an experimental project on Linux Commands.